nikukatansa/crossroad-live/site/content/_index.md

     reflect and remember on Remembrance Sunday.
 blessing:
   heading: Benediction
-  text: Now to Him who is able to do immeasurably more than all we ask or imagine,
-    according to His power that is at work within us, to Him be glory in the church and in Christ Jesus throughout all generations, for ever and ever!
+  text: Now may the God of peace, who through the blood of the eternal covenant
+    brought back from the dead our Lord Jesus, that great Shepherd of the sheep, equip you with everything good for doing His will, and may He work in us what is pleasing to Him, through Jesus Christ, to whom be glory for ever and ever.
 Amen.
   showsection: true
 pagetitle: Sunday worship
 title: Crossroad Online
-subtitle: Sunday worship - 9th May 2021
+subtitle: Sunday worship - 16th May 2021
 image: /img/seaton.jpg
 blurb:
   heading: Welcome!